HHSAPCompSci2020/capstone-project-yes/2D2PRace/doc/README - 2D2PRace - Alexander Lan, Connor Chow.txt

 What are the primary features of your program?]

 This program is a top-down, classic 2d racing game specifically built for local players with projectiles and physics.
 Your objective is simple: beat your opponent to the finish line.
 You have two gadgets you can use: boost and projectiles.
 Boost allows you to give your car a quick burst of speed.
 Projectiles will shoot forward only out of the car and will slow down your opponent if you hit them.
-There are different modes you and your opponent can try out in this game.

 Instructions: